-The artists were clarinetist Ricardo Morales, French hornist Jennifer Montone and bassist Joseph Conyers - all from the Philadelphia Orchestra; oboist Stephen Taylor and bassoonist Marc Goldberg of the New York Woodwind Quintet; flutist Sooyun Kim, violist Richard O'Neill and cellist Nicholas Canellakis - all with noteworthy credentials; and Finnish pianist supreme Juho Pohjonen.
+The artists were clarinetist Ricardo hornist Morales.
+French Jennifer Montone and bassist Joseph Convers all from the Philadelphia Orchestra; oboist Stephen Taylor and bassoonist Marc Goldberg of the New York Woodwind Quintet; flutist Sooyun Kim, violist Richard O'Neill and cellist Nicholas Canellakis all with noteworthy credentials; and Finnish pianist supreme Juho Pohjonen.